December-ways 1864 | Dawn to Noon | Cupola

 Bird species in the scatterplot for February number about 44.

 In the Data Firmament, February is the long night of winter.
-The listener is now a dreamer.
+The listener dreams of birds in a forest.

-The day’s birds have moved from their foraging sites back to the cover of the forests of northern hardwoods: white and red pine, mixed oak, elm, ash, red maple, and hickory.
-Safe in their cold roosts, they make no sounds, and the only sound is of the wind sweeping around them.
+They are in the spires of the northern hardwoods: white and red pine, mixed oak, elm, ash, red maple, and hickory.
+Safe in their cold roosts, there is only the sound of the stars sweeping around them.

 :12

 Now the first night birds test the dark.
-A parliament of owls—bard owls, short-eared owls, great-horned owls, western barn owls—reigns in the cacophonous dark.
+A parliament of owls—bard owls, short-eared owls, great-horned owls, snowy owls—reigns in the cacophonous dark.

 1:16